eyenalxai/nextjs-template/README.md

 ## Pre-Configured Biome and ESLint

 Benefit from clean and error-free coding courtesy of pre-configured setups for Biome and ESLint.

+## Database with Drizzle ORM

+Built with [Drizzle ORM](https://orm.drizzle.team) for type-safe database operations and schema management.
+Experience the power of SQL with the safety of TypeScript.

+## Enhanced Authentication

+Secure your application with a robust authentication system that supports multiple providers and session management.

+## Type-Safe API with tRPC

+Leverage [tRPC](https://trpc.io) for end-to-end type-safe APIs without the need for code generation or runtime type checking.

 ## License

 This project operates under The Unlicense license.